-A minimum of 75% of the available fund will be awarded to projects located within and benefitting disadvantaged communities per SB 535.
-To help determine disadvantaged community eligibility, prior to completing a full application, answer the following questions.
-See Appendix D for more information on identifying a disadvantaged community and the criteria for evaluating projects with disadvantaged communities.
+A minimum of 75% of the available fund will be awarded to projects located within and benefitting disadvantaged and low-income communities.
+To help determine disadvantaged or low-income community eligibility, prior to completing a full application, answer the following questions.
+See Appendix E for more information on identifying a disadvantaged or low-income community and the criteria for evaluating projects in these communities.

-Criteria Yes/No

-1. Does the project serve a disadvantaged community?
-(Select all that apply)

-SB 535 (CalEnviroScreen 2.0)

-SB 859 (low median household income)

-Critically Underserved Community

-2. Is 50% or more of the project in a publicly accessible area in the disadvantaged community?
+Criteria Yes/No 1.
+Does the project serve a disadvantaged or low-income community?
+(Select all that apply) a.
+Disadvantaged Community (CalEnviroScreen 3.0) b.
+Low-Income Community (at or below 80% of statewide median income) c.
+Low-Income Community within a Half Mile of a Disadvantaged Community d.
+Critically Underserved Community 2.
+Is 50% or more of the project in a publicly accessible area in the disadvantaged or low-income community?

-If you selected "Yes" to SB 535, answer Questions 3-8.
-Applicants must meet at least one of the following to be eligible for the SB 535 approach to disadvantaged community.
+If you selected "Yes" to at least one of the Questions 1 a-c, answer Questions 3-8.
+Projects must meet at least one of the following to be eligible as a disadvantaged or low-income community.
 Select all that apply.

-3. Will a majority of the trees planted be accessible by walking within 1⁄2 mile of the disadvantaged community?
-4. Does the project reduce the flood risk to one or more adjacent disadvantaged Τ. communities?
+3. Will a majority of the trees planted be accessible by walking within 1⁄2 mile of the disadvantaged or low-income community?
+4. Does the project reduce the flood risk to one or more adjacent disadvantaged or low-income communities?
 5. Does the project expand or improve the usability of existing active transportation routes?
-6. Does the project improve open spaces, parks, greenbelts, and recreational areas publicly accessible by walking within 1⁄2 mile of a disadvantaged community?
-7. Does the project include at least 25% of the project work hours being performed by residents of a disadvantaged community? , 8.
-Does the project include at least 10% of the project work hours being performed by residents of a disadvantaged community participating in job training programs?
+6. Does the project improve open spaces, parks, greenbelts, and passive recreational areas publicly accessible by walking within 1⁄2 mile of a disadvantaged or low-income community?
+7. Does the project include at least 25% of the project work hours being performed by residents of a disadvantaged or low-income community?
+8. Does the project include at least 10% of the project work hours being performed by residents of a disadvantaged or low-income community participating in job training programs?